Albert Kwok: "Double Tenth Revolt"

-While Kwok is tasked to further develop his resistance group, he managed to know the plans of the Japanese-based from intelligence gatherings; according to which 2,000 young Chinese men would be forced to military service by the Japanese army, along with young Chinese women who will be used for the Japanese army comfort women.
-Kwok at the time only has about 100 guerrilla fighters for his resistance group, and could, moreover, expect a further 200 fighters from various indigenous ethnic groups of North Borneo.
+While Kwok was tasked to further develop his resistance group, he managed to know the plans of the Japanese-based from intelligence gatherings; according to which 2,000 young Chinese men would be forced to military service by the Japanese army, along with young Chinese women who would be used for the Japanese army comfort women.
+Kwok at the time only had about 100 guerrilla fighters for his resistance group, and could, moreover, expect a further 200 fighters from various indigenous ethnic groups of North Borneo.

-On the eve of 10 October 1943 prior to the Chinese National Day, Kwok decide to begin their attack called as the "Double Tenth Revolt" with an estimate of 300 guerrilla fighters.
-The attack resulting to more than 60 Japanese troops been killed mainly by parang, bujak and kris attack.
+On the eve of 10 October 1943 prior to the Chinese National Day, Kwok decided to begin their attack called as the "Double Tenth Revolt" with an estimate of 300 guerrilla fighters.
+The attack resulted in more than 60 Japanese troops killed mainly by parang, bujak and kris attack.
 Following the success, Kwok managed to temporarily take over control of Tuaran, Menggatal and Jesselton.
-However, as the guerrillas were ill-equipped, three days later, the reinforcement of the Japanese troops from Kuching arrived and forced them to retreat into the hills of Menggatal.
-Fighting continued for more than two-months with the Japanese finally decide to change their tactic by threatening to execute 400 civilians in Shantung Valley if the group did not surrender.
+However, three days later Japanese reinforcements arrived from Kuching, and because the guerrillas were ill-equipped they were forced to retreat into the hills of Menggatal.
+Fighting continued for more than two-months with the Japanese finally deciding to change their tactic by threatening to execute 400 civilians in Shantung Valley if the group did not surrender.

-Death

 Execution in Petagas

-Kwok along with several of the movement leaders decide to surrender and were detained by the Japanese shortly afterward.
-He was first moved to a prison in Batu Tiga and then, along with 175 others who for the most part had nothing to do with the uprising are subjected to execution order by the Japanese on 21 January 1944 in Petagas.
-Kwok together with four other leaders – Charles Peter, Tsen Tsau Kong, Kong Tze Phui, Li Tet Phui – were executed with a beheading by katana, while the others were killed using machine guns or bayonets.
+Kwok along with several of the movement leaders decided to surrender and was detained by the Japanese shortly afterward.
+He was first moved to a prison in Batu Tiga and then, along with 175 others who for the most part had nothing to do with the uprising was subjected to execution order by the Japanese on 21 January 1944 in Petagas.
+Kwok together with four other leaders – Charles Peter, Tsen Tsau Kong, Kong Tze Phui, and Li Tet Phui – were executed with a beheading by katana, while the others were killed using machine guns or bayonets.